-An Education for Students Aged 3 to 11
+An Education for Students Ages 2 to 11

 Today's world is flush with global opportunities.
-It is a playground of innovation, culture, and connection for the adult with the right skills and frame of mind.
-The individual that can focus, self-regulate, and problem-solve—that has the foundation that she needs to understand herself and to recognize and investigate the world around her—has access to a truly full life, one unencumbered by borders and boundaries.
+It is a playground of innovation, culture, and connection for those with the right skills and mindset.
+The person who can focus, self-regulate, and problem-solve—that has the foundation to understand herself and to recognize and investigate her world—has access to a truly full life, unprecedented in history, unencumbered by borders and boundaries.

-At Polis we help children develop executive functioning in a way that lasts—and so that it will manifest fully in today's world, informed by timeless thought and ready for timely action.
-Both our early childhood and elementary programs rest on four pillars:
+At Polis we help children develop self-mastery and agency in a way that lasts—and so that it will manifest fully in today's world, informed by timeless thought and ready for timely action.
+Our program rests on four pillars:

 The Montessori method, a pedagogical approach focused on independence and filled with direct practice of grit, persistence, practical know-how, and intelligent choices